SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 ```

 In the fourth case, I tried to find matching parenthesis.
 But, all of the work
 went in vain because you cannot with `UltiSnips`.
-So, I used Python :).
+So, I used Python.

 ```viml
 priority 1000